Stay at Home Guidelines

 - Extensive medical and scientific data supports that face coverings help prevent the spread of illness and should be used inside buildings and outside when physical distancing is not feasible.

-- Physical distancing should be maintained to every extent possible throughout the school day.
+- Physical distancing is encouraged to be maintained to every extent possible throughout the school day.

-- Outdoor spaces should be utilized whenever practical.
+- Outdoor spaces will be utilized whenever practical.

 - Sanitation and personal hygiene are critical.